Diocese of Ostrava-Opava: History

+Attempts to erect a diocese in the territory of today's one had already been made in the past.
+The papal bull Suprema dispositione of December 5, 1777, by which the ecclesiastical province of Olomouc was established, provided that its suffragans should also include the Diocese of Opava (dioecesis Oppaviensis), which was yet to be erected and was supposed to cover the part of Silesia that remained under Habsburg rule (Austrian Silesia).
+However, this diocese was never established.

 Statistics

 As per 2014, it pastorally served 429,300 Catholics (32.7% of 1,314,000 total) on 6,150 km² in 276 parishes and a mission with 247 priests (188 diocesan, 59 religious), 30 deacons, 218 lay religious (76 brothers, 142 sisters) and 8 seminarians.